2010–11 Ashes series: Second Test

 For the second Test, Australia made two changes to its fast bowling attack; dropping Mitchell Johnson and Ben Hilfenhaus and bringing in Doug Bollinger and Ryan Harris.
 England fielded an unchanged side.
 After electing to bat first, Australia made their worst start to a Test match in 60 years.
-Simon Katich hesitated when Shane Watson called for a single and was run out without facing a ball by Jonathan Trott, who registered a direct hit with just one stump to aim at.
-Anderson then had Ponting caught by Graeme Swann at second slip with the next delivery for a golden duck.
+First, off the fourth ball of the match, Jonathan Trott ran out Simon Katich without facing a ball after Katich hesitated when Shane Watson called for a single and Trott registered a direct hit with just one stump to aim at.
 Katich's diamond duck was the first by an Australian since Wayne Phillips against the West Indies in Port of Spain in 1983-84.
-In his next over, Anderson then got Clarke to edge to Swann to leave Australia at 3/2.
-Michael Hussey made 93 before Swann had him caught by Collingwood and Australia were bowled out just before stumps on Day 1 for 245.
+Anderson then had Ponting, playing in his 150th Test, caught by Graeme Swann at second slip with the next delivery for a golden duck.
+In his next over, the third of the match, Anderson then got Clarke to edge to Swann to leave Australia at 3/2.
+Michael Hussey made 93, ultimately the highest Australian score in the match, before Swann had him caught by Collingwood at slip.
+Watson also made 51 before Anderson had him caught by Kevin Pietersen at gully and Brad Haddin made 56 before Stuart Broad had him caught by Steven Finn after a miscue on a pull to end the innings as Australia were bowled out just before stumps on Day 1 for 245.

 On the second day, England captain Andrew Strauss was dismissed for a single in the first over of the day's play, bowled by a Bollinger delivery that he left alone.
-At the close of day two, Alastair Cook had made 136 not out; when combined with his score of 235 not out in the second innings of the first Test, Cook broke the England record for runs scored and minutes at the crease without being dismissed.
-This consisted of 371 runs in 1,022 minutes of play.
+At the close of day two, Alastair Cook had made 136 not out; when combined with his score of 235 not out in the second innings of the first Test, Cook broke the England records for runs scored (371) and minutes at the crease (1,022) without being dismissed.
+Trott also made 78 before Ryan Harris had him caught by Clarke.